dcoates83/Azure-Sky-Ragdolls/pages/index.md

               significant amount of time looking like Elvis.
             </p>
             <p>
               We socialize our kittens well.
-They are part of our home and get used to all the strange noises and sites most homes have.
+They are part of our home and used to all the strange noises and sights most homes have.
 Nanny Sophia of course is constantly “on the job”.
-Socialization before they are 2 months old is extremely important to having a well-balanced, happy cat.
+Socialization before 2 months old is extremely important to having a happy, well-balanced cat.
             </p>
             <h2>
               All of our animals receive loving attention and are well